Our annual MS Education Evening is taking place on Thursday 30 July, and we warmly invite you to join us

-There will also be opportunity to ask questions
+There will also be opportunity to ask questions.

-The Link (corner River Road and Te Aroha Street)
+Venue - The Link (corner River Road and Te Aroha Street) - 6.15pm (for a 6.30pm start)

 The presentations will be followed by a light supper